rwc3030/trading_scripts_library_001/development_checklist.md

       1. Users can log in with their email and password.
       2. Login errors are displayed clearly.
       3. Users are redirected to their dashboard upon successful login.

+### Epic 4: Project Initialization
+- **Feature 1: Project Structure Setup**
+  - **User Story 1: As a developer, I want to initialize the project structure.**
+    - **Acceptance Criteria:**
+      1. Project directories are created.
+      2. Initial files are set up.
+      3. Basic configuration is established.